DUI Checkpoint Rights in Indiana

 What Are You Required to Do if You’re Stopped at a DUI Checkpoint?

-If you’re stopped at a DUI checkpoint, there are certain things you need to do.
+If you’re stopped at a DUI checkpoint in Indiana, there are certain things you need to do.
 First, you have to stop.
 If you take off or are caught turning around, you’ll be stopped for sure.
 Second, if you are stopped, you must provide the officer with relevant identification.
-For example, the cops have every right to ask to see your license, registration, and insurance information.
+For example, the cops have every right to ask to see your driver’s license, registration, and insurance information.

 It’s also important that you are respectful during the stop.
 Even if you’re anxious or upset, you can’t take it out on the police officer.
 Not only do they have a right to stop you, but you also don’t want to get them on your bad side.
 It may not seem fair, but if you’re rude to the officer, they won’t use their discretion (when possible) to help you.